padrigon-lynbert/padrigon-lynbert/README.md

 <h1 align="center">Yo, Lynbert here!</h1>
 <h5 align="center"> A while back, when I was just a 10th grader, I began programming in backend languages and started playing around Unity and Unreal.
 However, a few months later, I lost interest in gaming.
 Since then, learning various dsa, languages, and other topics had been a hobby of mine for quite a while.
-Driven by thirst for knowledge and personal growth I maintained a vigilant watch over my own progress, striving for continuous improvement.
+I am now trying my best to have a steady pace of continuous improvement.
 Currently, I'm immersed in AI, complementing my college education with online courses, trying to be proficient in something while sadly pursuing my college education.</h5>
 <br>